adityayadav71/Omnifood-subscription-based-food-delivery-service/readme.md

 ## Notes

-1. This is a **frontend** project I made along with the [HTML/CSSS Course on Udemy by Jonas Schmedtmann](https://www.udemy.com/course/design-and-develop-a-killer-website-with-html5-and-css3/).
+1. This is a **frontend** project I made along with this [HTML/CSS Course on Udemy by Jonas Schmedtmann](https://www.udemy.com/course/design-and-develop-a-killer-website-with-html5-and-css3/).
 2. This is a **one page website** with 7 main sections and a header and footer

    - Hero Section